 The obvious example here is socioeconomic disadvantage (and indeed it is debatable whether socioeconomic disadvantage could be classed as a 'protected characteristic' even in new legislation).
-As things currently stand, it could be argued that a wealthy but aged group would need to take priority over a socioeconomically disadvantaged group, given that age is a protected characteristic and socioeconomic disadvantage is not.
+'As things currently stand, it might be argued that a wealthy but older group should take priority over a socioeconomically disadvantaged group, given that age is a protected characteristic, but socioeconomic disadvantage is not.
+Although the 2010 Equality Act refers to age in general, and not to a particular age group (such as seniors), those allocating resources might nevertheless be concerned to avoid a possible accusation that they are discriminating against seniors.